-The flesh of the leaf pads is diuretic[
+The flesh of the stem segments is diuretic[

-].
-A poultice of the flesh has been used to treat skin sores and infections[
+A poultice of the flesh has been used to treat skin sores, sore throats and infections[

-The following notes are for O. ficus indica.
+The following notes are for Opuntia ficus indica.
 They almost certainly also apply to this species[

 A gum is obtained from the stem.
 It is used as a masticatory or mixed with oil to make candles[